famishedmammal/Finance_WebCrawler/README.md

 ### About

-Java project that crawls yahoo finance and other business sites for stock prices &amp; industry information.
+Java project that crawls yahoo finance and other business sites for stock prices and industry information for a given list of companies-to-moniter.
 Used by my basic AI for stock trading.